 SkyLab 30th Anniversary Event Videos

-This collection of individual files supplied the data base for preparation of a summary sheet for each individual.
+This dataset includes a standard one-page summary sheet for each subject.
 Although most sheets are relatively complete, some data are still missing.
-For uniformity, a standard format has been adopted for these one-page summaries.

 The first two lines on each page records fundamental identification information: